Burundi backs reforms that could extend Nkurunziza rule - Journal du Cameroun

 Rights groups agreed that the vote had been mired in intimidation, with Nkurunziza himself warning those who dared “sabotage” plans to revise the constitution would be crossing a “red line.”

-“Burundi’s referendum took place amid widespread abuse, fear, and pressure – a climate that is clearly not conducive to free choice,” said Ida Sawyer, Central Africa director at ire incursionire incursion (HRW).
+“Burundi’s referendum took place amid widespread abuse, fear, and pressure – a climate that is clearly not conducive to free choice,” said Ida Sawyer, Central Africa director at Human Rights Watch (HRW).

 HRW said it had documented “15 killings, six rapes used as punishment against those seen as against the (ruling) CNDD-FDD, eight abductions, and numerous other violations.”